 The hook receives a -operation write or a

 -operation read parameter depending on the direction

 of the data processing.
 For instance, write would be for

 encryption, and read would be for decryption.</br>

 backup_storage_compress

 This flag controls if the backups are compressed by the Vitess code.

 By default it is set to true.
 Use

--backup_storage_compress=false to disable.</br>
+-backup storage compress=false to disable.

 This is meant to be used with a -backup_storage_hook

 hook that already compresses the data, to avoid compressing the data

 twice.

 file_backup_storage_root

 For the file plugin, this identifies the root directory

 for backups.

-gcs backup storage bucket
+'''

+'''

+gcs_backup_storage_bucket

 For the gcs plugin, this identifies the

 bucket

 to use.

 s3_backup_aws_region

 For the s3 plugin, this identifies the AWS region.

 s3_backup_storage_bucket

-'''

-'''

 For the s3 plugin, this identifies the AWS S3

 bucket.

 ceph_backup_storage_config

 For the ceph plugin, this identifies the path to a text

 file with a JSON object as configuration.
 The JSON object requires the

 following keys: accessKey, secretKey,

 endPoint and useSSL.
 Bucket name is computed

 from keyspace name and shard name is separated for different

 keyspaces / shards.

-\langle tr \rangle

 restore_from_backup

 Indicates that, when started with an empty MySQL instance, the

 tablet should restore the most recent backup from the specified

 storage plugin.

+<t.r>

 xtrabackup_root_path

 For the xtrabackup backup engine, directory location of the xtrabackup

 executable, e.g., /usr/bin

 xtrabackup_backup_flags

 For the xtrabackup backup engine, flags to pass to backup command.
 These

 should be space separated and will be added to the end of the command

 xbstream_restore_flags

 For the xtrabackup backup engine, flags to pass to xbstream command

 during restore.
 These should be space separated and will be added to the end of the

 command.
 These need to match the ones used for backup e.g. --compress / --decompress,

 --encrypt / --decrypt

 xtrabackup_stream_mode

 For the xtrabackup backup engine, which mode to use if streaming, valid

 values are tar and xbstream.
 Defaults to

 tar

 xtrabackup_user

-For the xtrabackup backup engine, required user that xtrabackup will use

-to connect to the database server.
-This user must have all necessary privileges.
-For

-details, please refer to xtrabackup documentation.

-xtrabackup_stripes

-For the xtrabackup backup engine, if greater than 0, use data striping

-across this many destination files to parallelize data transfer and decompression

-xtrabackup_stripe_block_size

-For the xtrabackup backup engine, size in bytes of each block that gets

-sent to a given stripe before rotating to the next stripe

 '''